What is romance if not repeat flowering?

 'I then had to contemplate 'Breaking my own rules'!
 To talk about an artist in the research, I had to connect them to Geraniums and Pelargoniums.
 After a couple of sleepless nights, I rationalised that I could mention someone in a story without them having depicted the Geraniaceae family in a drawing or painting or maybe once in their lifetime looked upon a Geranium and found something to admire about it definitively, my head tells my heart I know Mr Cornish could have drawn me a very splendid Geranium from memory, without the need to have the plant in front of him as his muse.
 A flowering plant which has been part of our cultures for generations, especially in Victorian times in England, but what of other Pitmen who made art in areas of the United Kingdom or Globally?

 Perhaps I need a set of blinkers as worn by the Pit ponies who worked in the mines.
-During those childhood years, I regularly snook away from the terraced farm cottage with something in my pocket or grasped in my tiny hand to pass to the pit pony housed in a wooden coral through a gap, where his shed strategically sited near the entrance to the mine, with its railway-like tracking the pony walked between while pulling a tub.
+During those childhood years, I regularly snuck away from the terraced farm cottage with something in my pocket or grasped in my tiny hand to pass to the pit pony housed in a wooden corral through a gap, where his shed strategically sited near the entrance to the mine, with its railway-like tracking, the pony walked between while pulling a tub.

 Back to the Back Door, leading to the Front Door and the Iris in the Sunlight.